8 min read • Published 18 Feb 25

 What are Different Types of Financial Statements?

-Financial statements vary in their content and purpose.
+A Financial statement varies in its content and purpose.
 They offer insights into a company’s status.
 By examining these statements, one can view a business’s financial strength, profitability, and overall status.
 Typically, financial statements come in three forms, each offering a viewpoint on the financial condition:

 1. Balance Sheet